xeqis/Utopia/README.md

 - 128x64px display
 - a dozen or so jumper wires

-see hardware.jpg for connections etc.
+see hardware.jpg for parts, connections etc.

 see utopia.ino file for comments / necessary libraries etc.
 _______________